EPRA Sustainability Best Practice Recommendations

 Health and safety

-Further information on our approach to employee and tenant health and safety can be found on pages 128 (Tenants action area) and 130 (Employees action area) of our annual report.
+Further information on our approach to employee and tenant health and safety can be found on page 114 (Tenants action area) and from page 116 (Employees action area) of our annual report.

 Community betterment

-In 100 % of the property portfolio under our management, we organise community betterment activities, which meant special challenges in the 2021 and 2022 reporting years on account of the coronavirus pandemic.
+In 100 % of the property portfolio under our management, we organise community betterment activities.
 These activities include a wide range of measures aimed at enhancing tenant satisfaction, promoting social cohesion, encouraging people to be good neighbours, boosting local communities and responding to social challenges.
-In 2022, LEG organised around 91 activities across all seven of its branches in spite of the coronavirus pandemic.

-Further information on our approach and examples of the many initiatives that we carried out in our property portfolio in 2021 can be found on p.
-133 onwards, under "Society", and on p.
-127 onwards, under "Tenants".
+Further information on our approach and examples of the many initiatives that we carried out in our property portfolio in 2023 can be found from p.
+120 onwards, under "Society", and from p.
+114 onwards, under "Tenants".

 Governance

-Extensive background information on our governance performance indicators, a profile of the Supervisory Board and a description of our nomination processes and the way we handle potential conflicts of interest can all be found on page 24 f., page 36, p.
-90 and p.
-105 f. of our current Annual Report and at www.leg-wohnen.de/en/corporation/leg-group/members-of-the-management-and-supervisory-board and www.leg-wohnen.de/en/corporation/sustainability/codes-and-guidelines.
+Extensive background information on our governance performance indicators, a profile of the Supervisory Board and a description of our nomination processes and the way we handle potential conflicts of interest can all be found on page 23 f., page 36 f., and p.
+94 f. of our current Annual Report and at www.leg-wohnen.de/en/corporation/leg-group/members-of-the-management-and-supervisory-board and www.leg-wohnen.de/en/corporation/sustainability/codes-and-guidelines.

 Mr Michael Zimmer, as the Chairman of LEG’s Supervisory Board has extensive social commitments and has initiated or himself founded various foundations.
 Mr Zimmer is the Chairman of the Board of Trustees of these foundations: Your Home Helps – Foundation of the LEG Immobilien Group www.dein-zuhause-hilft.de, CORNELIUS – Foundation for the Children of Addict Parents www.cornelius-stiftung.de, Der bewohnte Garten – Foundation for the Promotion of Contemporary Art www.derbewohntegarten.de.
 He is therefore an expert in the areas of the environment and society.
 All three members of the Management Board are therefore experts in the areas of the environment and society.